-Darren Stratton is the Leader of our Labour and Employment Practice Group.
-He is a prominent management-side labour and employment lawyer.
-He counsels employers on various aspects of Canadian labour and employment laws, with a particular focus on grievance arbitration and human rights.
+Darren Stratton is a prominent management-side labour and employment lawyer who counsels employers on various aspects of Canadian labour and employment law.

-Having developed his initial interest in labour and employment early in his post-secondary education, Darren has gained considerable expertise in this area, earning him recognition by Best Lawyers in Canada since 2010 and has been listed as a Provincial Litigation Star under employment law in Benchmark Canada.
-From 2015 to 2017, Darren represented Newfoundland and Labrador as an elected board member of Canadian Association of Counsel to Employers.
-He continues to be an active member of this leading management-side labour and employment lawyers organization.
+Having developed an interest in labour and employment early in his post-secondary education, Darren has gained considerable expertise in this area, earning him recognition by Best Lawyers in Canada since 2010, and has been listed as a Provincial Litigation Star under employment law in Benchmark Canada.
+From 2015 to 2017, Darren represented Newfoundland and Labrador as a board member of Canadian Association of Counsel to Employers.
+He continues to be an active member of this leading management-side labour and employment lawyers’ organization.

-Darren has contributed to his community as vice-chair of the Newfoundland and Labrador Employers’ Council, director of the Janeway Children’s Hospital Foundation and president of the Better Business Bureau of Newfoundland and Labrador.
-He is a former commissioner of the Newfoundland and Labrador Council of Scouts Canada and continues to be a dedicated Scouter, helping to organize and volunteer at provincial, national and international jamborees.
+Darren is an employer representative on the Labour Management Arbitration Committee established under the NL Labour Relations Act.
+He has also contributed to his community as vice-chair of the Newfoundland and Labrador Employers’ Council, director of the Janeway Children’s Hospital Foundation and president of the Better Business Bureau of Newfoundland and Labrador.
+He is a former commissioner of the Newfoundland and Labrador Council of Scouts Canada.

 LL.B., Dalhousie University (1992)